-Food and Drink: List of Favorite Hanoi Restaurants
+Food and Drink, Hanoi

 It would be impossible to get starved in Hanoi - the centre of sensational cuisine.
 No matter where you come from, an array of restaurants providing foreign fares and Vietnamese cuisines are always ready to serve all your needs.
 Even vegans also find Vietnam an ideal destination for an appetizing vegan meal.
 It is not hard to find a high end Vietnamese and foreign restaurants that could offer you either local specialties or cuisines of your home country either.
 But perhaps, as part of the adventure, why don’t you enjoy authentic Vietnamese fares as the way the local does, trying squat stool places at street side and humble restaurants in narrow alleys?
 This is the best way to belly up to real local cuisine and enjoy your trip the most.
 Plus, nowhere in Vietnam could you easily savor delicious cuisine from three main regions of Vietnam as Hanoi and nowhere in Hanoi could you easily find a decent restaurant as the Old quarter.

 Get lost and find your own local favourite, and do not forget to share with me too.

 1. Bún Chả from Bún Chả 34 Hàng Than

 Luckily, the address is right there in the name (fairly common in Hanoi, thankfully).
 The place is full of scooters at lunchtime, and they even valet-park your two-wheeler if needed!
 The tree in front studded with nails and hung with keys is a good way to check that you're in the right place.